Evaluating the effects of reducing voltage margins for energy-efficient operation of MPSoCs: Experimental Methodology

 After each $R$ run, the last value is returned to be compared to the reference.
 If different, the test is flagged as an error.
 The test is flagged as a lockup if no response is received after a timeout.

-The tests were run for all available voltages and frequencies starting at 200MHz, increasing in 2 MHz steps, until the chip stopped responding.
+The tests were run for all available voltages and frequencies starting at $200\ MHz$, increasing in $2\ MHz$ steps until the chip stopped responding.
 The starting frequency was decided empirically in preliminary tests, where errors only started to occur beyond this frequency, even for the lowest voltage.

-For any given frequency/voltage pair, the test was run with increasing problem sizes, from 50K to 1M numbers in 50K steps, to check if error probability was related to runtime.
-The test duration depended on the problem size and set frequency, ranging from approximately 35ms to 32 seconds.
+For any given frequency/voltage pair, the test was run with increasing problem sizes, from 50 thousand to 1 million numbers in 50 thousand steps, to check if error probability was related to runtime.
+The test duration depended on the problem size and set frequency, ranging from approximately $35\ ms$ to 32 seconds.

-A total number of 678440 tests were executed.
+A total number of 678,440 tests were executed.